CommonAccord/Cmacc-Org/Doc/G/TechContracts/SaaS/ToS-wSubs/README.md

 12.12.Ti=Amendment

 12.12.sec={_Provider} may amend this {_Agreement} from time to time by posting an amended version at its Website and sending {_Customer} written notice thereof.
-Such amendment will be deemed accepted and become effective 30 days after such notice (the “{Def.Proposed_Amendment_Date.Target}”) unless {_Customer} first gives {_Provider} written notice of rejection of the amendment.
+Such amendment will be deemed accepted and become effective 30 days after such notice (the “{DefT.Proposed_Amendment_Date}”) unless {_Customer} first gives {_Provider} written notice of rejection of the amendment.
 In the event of such rejection, this {_Agreement} will continue under its original provisions, and the amendment will become effective at the start of {_Customer}’s next {_Term} following the {_Proposed_Amendment_Date} (unless {_Customer} first terminates this {_Agreement} pursuant to Article {11.Xnum}, {11.Ti}). {_Customer}’s continued use of the {_SaaS} following the effective date of an amendment will confirm {_Customer}’s consent thereto.
 This {_Agreement} may not be amended in any other way except through a written agreement by authorized representatives of each party.
 Notwithstanding the foregoing provisions of this Section {12.12.Xnum}, {_Provider} may revise the {_AUP} at any time by posting a new version of either at the Website, and such new version will become effective on the date it is posted; provided if such amendment materially reduces {_Customer}’s rights or protections, notice and consent will be subject to the requirements above in this Section {12.12.Xnum}.

 12.=[G/Z/ol/12]